 In September 2023, the Company received unsecured and non-interest bearing cash loans of \$60,000, of which \$10,000 was provided by Company directors/officers.
-These loans were provided for working capital purposes and are to be repaid any time after October 1, 2024.
+These loans were provided for working capital purposes and are payable on demand any time after October 1, 2024.
+The Company has the right to prepay the loans at any time, without bonus or penalty.